5 Written questions

 - NY Times v.
 Sullivan

-Public Official → Must prove actual malice.
+Business as Public Figures (Standards to Qualify) → Must prove actual malice.
 A person who has done something to influence public opinion on a particular issue

 Libel (Defamation) → is a tort.
 Any publication or broadcast of a (false statement) that: